Coding4Glory/modneo-modeline/README.md

                        modeline will be added regardless of an existing

                                                    *modneo-modeline-update*
-:ModelineUpdate        Replaces existing or appends a new modeline with current
+:ModelineUpdate[!]
+Replaces existing or appends a new modeline with current
                        settings
 ```

+Both commands only work if the comment string is set in the current buffer.
+This can be overriden with bang.

 ## Known Issues ⚡